You need to try this recipe for these deliciously fudgy, rich, and so easy-to-make Nutella Hazelnut Brownies.

 Large eggs help to bind the brownie together they are also the only leavener in this brownie recipe.
 Be careful to not over-whip the eggs.
 We don't want to add a lot of air to the eggs.

 In this recipe, we are using Nutella and just Nutella.
 The chocolate flavor comes from Nutella, no additional chocolate is necessary.
 I really wanted the hazelnut flavor in these brownies to be strong.
-Nutella’s already smooth and creamy texture adds to the brownie’s gooeyness.
+Nutella's already smooth and creamy texture adds to the brownie's gooeyness.

 Flour tends to form into lumps if there’s a lot of moisture in the batter (ex: pancake or waffle batters), but with the amount of fat in these brownies that doesn’t happen.
 The fat will coat the flour particles keeping them from clumping together.

 Most dessert recipes contain at least a little salt.
 Salt adds its own flavor but it also intensifies other flavors.
 In this recipe, salt increases the sweetness of the brownies without adding additional sugar.

 To better understand salt's flavor-intensifying abilities try this experiment.
 If you like sweet tea, brew a cup of tea and add 1 teaspoon of sugar and a pinch of salt.
 It should taste like you actually added 3 teaspoons of sugar.

 What isn't in these brownies?
 Chemical leaveners aka baking soda or baking powder.
 We don't want these brownies to rise and become cakey.
 We want them to remain dense and fudgy.